adonispuente/insights-dashboard/docs/assisted-installer/sop/README.md

 ### Escalations
 - If `@edge-support` is unresponsive, ping the `@assistedinstaller-team` user on Slack channel #team-assisted-installer-alert

-## Opensearch disk filling up
+## OpenSearch disk filling up

 ### Severity: Warning

 ### Impact
-If Opensearch used disk space reaches 80%, the server will start rejecting writes, to avoid filling up disk and causing even more serious issues.
+If OpenSearch used disk space reaches 80%, the server will start rejecting writes, to avoid filling up disk and causing even more serious issues.

 ### Summary
 This can be due to some rogue process, or simply maintenance neglection.